GideonZ/1541u-documentation/faq.rst

 have scans of several c64 cartridges.

-The wiki `rr.c64.org <http://rr.c64.org/wiki/Main_Page>`_ is also a great place to find some manuals.
+The wiki `rr.c64.org <http://rr.c64.org/wiki/Main_Page>`_ is also a great place to find manuals.

 Flip/swap disk (mount the next disk without using the Ultimate menu)
 --------------------------------------------------------------------
-Since firmware 3.0e there is this nice feature implemented by Markus C64:
+Since firmware 3.0e there is this nice feature called:
 "seamless disk swap by pressing middle button at least 1 sec"

 This allows you to mount the next disk when a game or a demo asks for it